I'm a

 • Plan activities to minimise noise and duration where possible

-• Ensure works are completed as efficiently as possible at each location
+• Complete works efficiently at each location

 • Use traffic management and safe work practices to reduce impacts